NewOrbit/SafeParallelAsync/README.md

 ```

 # Basic Usage
-If you wanted to just write all the items in an `IEnumerable` to a queue, you could do something like this:
+If you wanted to just write all the items in an `IEnumerable` or `IAsyncEnumerable` to a queue, you could do something like this:
 ```csharp
     await enumerable.SafeParallelAsync(async msg => await queueWriter.Write(msg));
 ```